 The key to selecting good gestational diabetes party food is planning ahead.
 If you are not making the food yourself, find out ahead of the event what will be available to eat and always pack a plan B, just in case the choices are limited.

-Whether it’s Christmas, New Year, a Birthday party or your baby shower here’s some great ideas for gestational diabetes party food based on our 8 golden rules of eating, which means you can enjoy these things without causing spikes in your blood sugar levels!
+Whether it’s Christmas, New Year, a Birthday party or your baby shower here are some great ideas for gestational diabetes party food based on our 8 golden rules of eating, which means you can enjoy these things without causing spikes in your blood sugar levels!

 Gestational diabetes party food ideas…

-There are many dips which can be shop bought or home made which are very well suited to the GD diet.
+There are many dips that can be shop bought or homemade which are very well suited to the GD diet.
 The key is to go full fat and be careful with what you choose to dip with!
-Chopped vegetable sticks are one of the best options but if you want a starchy carb to dip, then oatcakes or wholegrain crisp breads make a good choice, sliced and toasted wholemeal or BFree wraps (to make your own tortilla chips), or you could go for something totally different and use parmesan crisps or pork rinds (pork scratchings!)
+Chopped vegetable sticks are one of the best options but if you want a starchy carb to dip, then oatcakes or wholegrain crispbreads make a good choice, sliced and toasted wholemeal or BFree wraps (to make your own tortilla chips), or you could go for something totally different and use parmesan crisps or pork rinds (pork scratchings!)

 - Sour cream and chive

-- Smoked Mackerel dip; blitz boneless smoked mackerel with full fat cream cheese, 1 tbsp crème fraîche, add lemon juice and cracked black pepper to taste (see the smoked salmon pâté dip recipe below and swap the salmon for mackerel)
+- Smoked Mackerel dip; blitz boneless smoked mackerel with full-fat cream cheese, 1 tbsp crème fraîche, add lemon juice and cracked black pepper to taste (see the smoked salmon pâté dip recipe below and swap the salmon for mackerel)